XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86/Computer Architecture.md

 | 3     | Usually in megabytes (larger than L2), faster than RAM but slower than L1/L2.
 (Not all CPUs use L3.)<br>       |

+	RAM:

+		Much larger than cache and also much slower.
+When a program is run, all data & instructions are moved from the storage unit into RAM to be accessed when needed up the CPU.
+There are 4 segments of RAM.

+	RAM Segments: